Distilled Siamese Networks for Visual Tracking: Distilled Siamese Tracker

 \subsubsection{{Teacher-Student Knowledge Transfer}}

-In the teacher-student knowledge transfer model, we propose a novel transfer loss to capture the knowledge in teacher networks.
-It contains three components: Teacher Soft (TS) loss, Adaptive Hard (AH) loss, and Siamese Target Response (STR) loss.
-The first two allow the student to mimic the outputs of the teacher network, such as the logits~\cite{hinton2015distilling} in the classification model.
-These two losses can be seen as a variant of KD methods~\cite{hinton2015distilling,chen2017learning}, which are used to extract dark knowledge from teacher networks.
-The last loss is for the middle feature maps and leads students to pay attention to the same regions of interest as the teacher.
-This provides middle-level semantic hints to the student.
-Our knowledge transfer loss includes both classification and regression parts and can be incorporated into other networks by deleting the corresponding part.
+{In the teacher-student knowledge transfer model, we introduce a transfer learning approach to capture the knowledge in teacher networks.
+It contains two components: the Siamese Target Response (STR) learning and distillation loss.
+The former is used for transferring the middle-level feature maps without background disturbance to the student from the teacher.
+This provides clean critical middle-level semantic hints to the student.
+The latter includes two sub-loss: the Teacher Soft (TS) loss and Adaptive Hard (AH) loss, which allows the student to mimic the high-level outputs of the teacher network, such as the logits~\cite{hinton2015distilling} in the classification model.
+This loss can be viewed as a variant of KD methods~\cite{hinton2015distilling,chen2017learning}, which are used to extract dark knowledge from teacher networks.
+Our transfer learning approach includes both classification and regression and can be incorporated into other networks by removing the corresponding part.}

-\textbf{Teacher Soft (TS) Loss:} We set $C_s$ and $B_s$ as the student's classification and bounding box regression outputs, respectively.
-In order to incorporate the dark knowledge that regularizes students by placing emphasis on the relationships learned by the teacher network across all the outputs, we need to `soften' the output of classification.
-We set $P_t\!=\!\text{softmax}(C_t/\text{temp})$, where $\text{temp}$ is a temperature parameter to obtain a soft distribution~\cite{hinton2015distilling}.
-Similarly, $P_s\!=\!\text{softmax}(C_s/\text{temp})$.
-Then, we give the TS loss for knowledge distillation as follows: where $ L_{\text{cls}}^{\text{TS}}\!=\!\text{KL}(P_s, P_t)$ is a Kullback Leibler (KL) divergence loss on soft outputs of the teacher and student. $L_{\text{reg}}^{\text{TS}}$ is the original regression loss of the tracking network.

-\textbf{Adaptive Hard (AH) Loss:} To make full use of the ground truth $G$, we combine the outputs of the teacher network with the original hard loss of the student network.
-For regression loss, we employ a modified \textit{teacher bounded regression loss}~\cite{chen2017learning}, which is defined as: where $ gap\!=\!L_r(B_t,G_{\text{reg}})\!-\!L_r(B_s,G_{\text{reg}})$ is the gap between the student's and the teacher's loss (here it's $L_r$, the regression loss of the tracking network) with the ground-truth. $m$ is a margin.